 U.S. Stocks May Show A Lack Of Direction In Early Trading

-(RTTNews) - After ending the previous session notably higher, stocks may show a lack of direction in early trading on Tuesday.
-The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 13 points.
+(RTTNews) - After closing mixed for two consecutive sessions, stocks may continue to experience choppy trading on Tuesday.
+The major index futures are currently pointing to a slightly lower open for the markets, with the Dow futures down by 26 points.

 In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance during trading on Tuesday.
-Japan's Nikkei 225 Index climbed by 0.7 percent, while China's Shanghai Composite Index dipped by 0.3 percent.
+Japan's Nikkei 225 Index rose by 0.4 percent, while China's Shanghai Composite Index slipped by 0.1 percent.

-Meanwhile, the major European markets are turning in a lackluster performance on the day.
-While the U.K.'s FTSE 100 Index is up by 0.1 percent, the German DAX Index and the French CAC 40 Index are both nearly unchanged.
+The major European markets have also turned mixed on the day.
+While the German DAX Index has crept up by 0.2 percent, the U.K.'s FTSE 100 Index and the French CAC 40 Index are both down by 0.2 percent.